noaignite/create-ignite-app/README.md

 ### First release

-To generate your changelog for your first release, simply do `yarn release --first-release`.
-This will tag a release without bumping the version.
+To generate your changelog for your first release, simply do `yarn release --first-release --skip.changelog`.
+This will tag a release without bumping the version and without generating a changelog for all initial development commits.

 For more information check out the [standard-version documentation](https://github.com/conventional-changelog/standard-version/blob/master/README.md).